adarshdigievo/blog/_posts/2023-07-26-everything-is-an-object.md

 ---
 title:  It is said that, in Python everything is an object.
-I took that statement literally.
+I took that literally.
 date: 2023-07-26 22:27:11 +05:30
 categories: [Python, meta]
 tags: [python, metaprogramming, object]     # TAG names should always be lowercase